MeAniketPatel/Password-Generator/README.md

 - Choose password length.
 - Select different criteria (e.g., include symbols, numbers).
 - Generate a password and copy it to your clipboard.

-If you’d like to contribute to this project, please fork the repository and submit a pull request with your changes.
-For detailed guidelines, refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Troubleshooting